-Houthi drone attack on Saudi Arabia's Abha Airport leaves five injured: Al-Arabiya
+Houthi drone attack on Saudi Arabia's Abha Airport leaves nine injured

 A spokesman for the Houthis said the group had carried out a “large operation” targeting the airport, according to the group’s Al-Masirah TV.

-Al-Arabiya also said the Abha airport had resumed flights.
+Saudi owned Al-Arabiya TV also said Abha Airport had resumed flights.

-A Syrian resident of Saudi Arabia last month died from wounds sustained in a drone attack on the Abha airport that was claimed by the Houthi movement in Yemen.
+A Syrian resident of Saudi Arabia last month died from wounds sustained in a drone attack on Abha Airport that was claimed by the Houthi movement in Yemen.

-Reporting by Mohamed El-Sherif; writing by Eric Knecht; editing by G Crosse
+Reporting by Mohamed El-Sherif; writing by Eric Knecht; editing by G Crosse and Sandra Maler